Russia sanctions: What you need to know

 The EU has been at the forefront of sanctions on Russia, but it's nervous about the sanctions being mulled in US Congress.

-That's because there is concern they could hinder several key energy projects in Europe and further inflame internal EU divisions, CNN Money reports.
+That's because there is concern they could hinder several key energy projects in Europe and further inflame internal EU divisions, CNN Money reported.

+The bill proposes sanctions on people and entities making investments of a certain level in Russian energy export pipelines.
+The US argues that Russia is using pipelines to exert its influence in Europe.

+But the European Union says the sanctions would unfairly penalize its countries interested in their own energy security, while Germany has said the bill breaches international law.

-There is one project in particular that has stoked animosity -- Nord Stream 2, a gas pipeline that would extend from Russia across the Baltic to Germany.
+One project in particular is stoking animosity -- the Nord Stream 2 gas pipeline project that would extend from Russia across the Baltic to Germany.
+It is being pursued by Russian energy giant Gazprom.

-Despite efforts to reduce its reliance on energy imported from Russia, roughly a third of the EU's natural gas still comes from there.
+Despite efforts to reduce a reliance on energy imported from Russia, the country supplies roughly a third of the EU's natural gas.

 Energy security is therefore highly politicized and an issue that Europe views as being off limits -- even for close allies like the US.